Joe Cooke (footballer)

-Joseph Cooke (born 15 February 1955) is a retired Dominican professional footballer who spent his entire career in England.
+Joseph Cooke (born 15 February 1955) is a retired professional footballer from Dominica who spent his entire career in England.
 He began his career at as a centre-forward, but was later converted into a central defender.

 Career

 Beginning at Bradford City, Cooke also played for Peterborough United, Oxford United, Exeter City, Rochdale and Wrexham.

 Personal life

 His sister is children's author and Playdays presenter Trish Cooke.